I Asked ChatGPT If Building a Language Was Hard. Now I Have a Compiler.

 box := Box[i32]{value: 42}

-The actual implementation was still mine.
-AI is great at explaining concepts and generating boilerplate, but it doesn’t make architectural decisions for you.
-Every proposal in the docs/language/proposals/ directory — from the error model to the concurrency design — was a deliberate design choice that required understanding tradeoffs, not just generating code.
+But here’s the thing about AI and compilers: AI is genuinely excellent at explaining concepts and generating boilerplate.
+It is genuinely terrible at making architectural decisions.
+Every proposal in the docs/language/proposals/ directory — from the error model to the concurrency design — was a deliberate design choice that required understanding tradeoffs between alternatives I had to live with.
+AI doesn’t live with your tradeoffs.
+You do.

-The compiler itself is written with the same Go style I use professionally: small packages, explicit error handling, no cleverness.
-Claude helped with the tedious parts.
+The compiler is written with the same Go style I use professionally.
+Small packages.
+Explicit error handling.
+No cleverness.
+Claude handled the tedious parts.
 The interesting parts were still interesting.

-Yar can compile real programs.
+Yar compiles real programs.
 The standard library has 11 packages.
 There’s a JetBrains plugin for syntax highlighting.
 Cross-compilation works for macOS, Linux, and Windows.
 The test framework discovers and runs tests from _test.yar files.
 Dependencies are managed through yar.toml with git-based fetching.

-What’s missing: a proper M:N scheduler (the current implementation uses POSIX threads directly), an LSP for editor integration, self-hosting (the compiler is still Go, not Yar), and about a thousand small ergonomic improvements that only show up when you try to write real programs.
+What’s missing: a proper M:N scheduler (the current implementation uses POSIX threads directly — functional, not elegant), an LSP for editor integration, self-hosting (the compiler is still Go, not Yar), and about a thousand small ergonomic improvements that only surface when you try to write real programs in the thing.
+The kind of cuts you don’t feel until you’re using your own knife.

 I documented everything.
-The language has a style guide called The Yar Code — thirteen articles that describe how Yar programs should be written, from error handling to closure semantics to nil safety.
+The language has a style guide called The Yar Code — thirteen articles covering how Yar programs should be written, from error handling to closure semantics to nil safety.
 Every feature has a design proposal with motivation, alternatives considered, and implementation notes.
+Because if there’s one thing building a language teaches you, it’s that undocumented assumptions are time bombs.

 The biggest lesson: language design is API design at the largest possible scale.
 Every syntactic choice, every semantic rule, every error message — it’s all UX.
-And the users are programmers who will spend thousands of hours reading and writing code in whatever you give them.
+And the users are programmers who will spend thousands of hours reading and writing in whatever you give them.
 That changes how you think about defaults, explicitness, and the cost of convenience.
+Convenience is a loan.
+Explicitness is equity.

+So here we are.
 I started this project because an AI told me it was easy.
-It wasn’t.
-But I’m glad it lied.
+It wasn’t easy.
+It was genuinely, absurdly, beautifully hard.
+And I’m glad it lied, because I wouldn’t have started if it hadn’t.

 You can find Yar on GitHub: github.com/yarlson/yar.